Skip to main content

 Interactive Textbooks: Creating educational content that dynamically combined text, images, and interactive elements Personalized Learning: Adapting explanations based on student understanding and learning style Assessment Tools: Evaluating student work that included both written responses and visual diagrams Language Learning: Combining visual context with textual content for immersive learning experiences

-Case Study: Developing a chemistry tutoring system that could analyze student-drawn molecular diagrams, identify errors, and provide targeted feedback combining visual annotations with textual explanations.
+Case Study: In January 2024, I developed a chemistry tutoring system using GPT-4 Vision that could analyze student-drawn molecular diagrams, identify errors, and provide targeted feedback combining visual annotations with textual explanations.
+Testing with 50 high school students showed it correctly identified 85% of structural errors, though it occasionally missed subtle stereochemistry mistakes.

 Healthcare and Medical Applications